-The generator consists of two assemblies, namely, the magnetic rotor, and the stator which carries the six low tension coils.
-The rotor carries six laminated magnetic pole pieces; it is self-keeping and may be separated from the stator without any loss of magnetism.
+The generator unit consists of two assemblies, namely, the flywheel rotor and the stator which carries the ignition coil, low tension coils, contact breaker unit and condenser.
+The cam is fitted to the extended crankshaft of the engine and is located by a keyway.

+The flywheel houses six laminated magnetic pole faces; it is self-keeping and may be separated from the stator without any loss of magnetism.